EwilDawe/typy/README.md

 - *Pywin32* :  [Pywin32](https://pypi.python.org/pypi/pywin32)

 ### Mission:
-typy aims to be an easy-to-use module that has it's applications when designing macroing tools on windows.
+typy aims to be an easy-to-use framework used for creating macro tools on windows systems.

 ####To-do:
 - ~~Add mouse support~~